 - Punctually attending all lessons unless absent from school; - Punctually attending all rehearsals; - Punctually attending all performances; and - Committing to the program for the minimum of a full school term. (on average 9 lessons) - Regular home practice.
-Minimum 3-4 times per week.
+Ideally 5 times per week. - Hire of instruments is available for 12 months then the expectation is to provide your own instrument.